Xi Jinping says China is on the right side of history - ExBulletin

 Xi, who also heads the armed forces, was given a third five-year term in October as head of the Communist Party, which has nearly 97 million members.

-After weeding out potential rivals and removing all term limits, he could potentially serve as China’s leader for the rest of his life.
+After sidelining potential rivals and eliminating all term limits, he could potentially serve as China’s leader for the rest of his life.

 China has also come under pressure for its continued support for Russia, and on Friday Mr Xi held a virtual meeting with Russian President Vladimir Putin, during which he was quoted as describing events in Ukraine as a crisis. .